 - Livonia Public Schools

-THE SCHOOLS OF CHOICE APPLICATION WINDOW IS NOW CLOSED
+THE APPLICATION WINDOW FOR THE 2022-23 SCHOOL YEAR IS NOW CLOSED.

-For the past several years, the Livonia Public Schools Board of Education has approved Limited Schools of Choice programs, in which Section 105/105c Schools of Choice applications are accepted for a limited number of seats at specified grade levels.
+The Livonia Public Schools Board of Education has approved Limited Schools of Choice programs, in which Section 105/105c Schools of Choice applications are accepted for a limited number of seats at specified grade levels.
 Limited Schools of Choice is open to residents of Wayne, Oakland, Macomb, Monroe and Washtenaw counties.
-Members of the community, during budget forums, included Limited Schools of Choice in the list of items the district should consider in order to increase revenue and enrollment in order to preserve the many programs LPS offers to students.

-February 28, 2019 -- Application and guidelines to be posted on LPS website.
-Application window begins.
+- March 1, 2022 - Application and guidelines to be posted on LPS website.
+Application window opens.

 Frequently Asked Questions